balkhaev/cyprus-care/docs/api/auth.md

 ## POST /auth/refresh

-Обновить access токен используя refresh токен.
+Refresh the access token using a refresh token.

 ### Request